Software Development Cost Estimation: Best Practices in 2022

 Stages of software development cost estimation

-It happens that a potential customer asks to name the cost of software, not realizing the final function set of the future software product, describing everything only at the level of ideas.
+It happens that a potential customer asks for software development cost estimation, not realizing the final function set of the future software product, describing everything only at the level of ideas.
 To give an adequate estimate business analysts need to study a subject area in detail, define the boundaries of the project (what exactly will be done, what technologies are used), and describe the concept of the product.

 Therefore, the following software development cost estimation tactics are used for the most effective interaction: